Having sex during pregnancy can require a bit of creativity and adaptation from both you and your partner.

 Pregnancy sex positions

-We all have our favourite sex positions.
+We all have our favorite sex positions.
 These vary from one person to another.
 They will even vary, in the same person, from one sexual partner to another.

 Taking this into account, it’s understandable, especially during the third trimester of pregnancy, that some readjustments will be needed.
 After all, there’s now a growing belly in the way.